QMeqGR/dgeom-maxima/README.txt

  -- Function: show_cords ( )
      The function ‘show_cords’ takes no arguments.
 It displays the variables ‘cord_in’, ‘cord_tr’, ‘cord_ot’, and ‘dg_minkowski’.

- -- Function: dg_cords (<coordinate system>)
-     The function ‘dg_cords’ takes a predefined coordinate system name and sets the variables ‘cord_in’, ‘cord_tr’, ‘cord,ot’.
-To see the available predefined coordinate systems use ‘dg_cords(all)’.

  -- Function: dg_derivs ( )
      This function takes no arguments, but the input and output